 - Multiple Sclerosis

-There are other conditions that could make you eligible to get a medical marijuana card in Florida, and it’s good to speak to us so we can tell you whether you are eligible for the card or not.
-Schedule an intake appointment today to meet with our certified doctor.
+There are other conditions that could make you eligible to get a medical marijuana card in Florida, and it’s good to speak to a professional so they can tell you whether you are eligible for the card or not.

 How Is It Administered And What Should You Expect?